Physician Retirement Plan: Issues You Must Address Before Retirement

 Big Rocks with Taxes in Retirement

-In addition to ordinary income taxes, you also need to worry about the following big rocks associated with taxes in retirement:
+In addition to ordinary income taxes, you also need to worry about the following big rocks associated with taxes in your physician retirement plan:

 IRMAA is a surcharge on your Medicare.
 It is a cliff penalty, which means if you are a dollar over the MAGI for IRMAA, you (and you spouse) have to pay extra for the same Medicare services for the next year.
 It is an insidious though only modestly painful penalty if you have saved too much money in retirement